• melancholic •

 Meaning: 1.
 Sad, gloomy, mournful.
 2. Quiet and contemplative, meditative, absorbed in thought.

 Word History: Today's Good Word wended its way to English via the usual routes from ancient Greek, where it originated as Greek melankholia.
 This compound comprises melas, melanos "black" + khole "bile".
 The name of the dark pigment in human skin is melanin, a word based on the same Greek source.
-Yesterday we discussed khole, so let's examine melas "black" a bit more closely today.
+Tomorrow we will discuss khole, so let's examine melas "black" a bit more closely today.
 The root of this word, mel-, goes back to a Proto-Indo-European root, which originally referred to darkness or dirtiness.
 Sanskrit mlana- referred to black or a dark color and in Lithuanian we find the same root in melynas "blue".
 Russian malina means "raspberry", and apparently is based on the same root.
 In the Germanic languages we see it in old Gothic meljan "to write", but that word apparently did not spread beyond Gothic.